Shubhamtribhuvan8/real-time-chat-app/README.md

 ## What it is ?

-# Next.js TypeScript App
+# Real Time Chat Application

-This repository contains a Next.js app written in TypeScript.
+This repository contains a React JS app written in Javascript.

 ## Prerequisites